Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-75OR9Co9l74.md

 ### Transcript

-> yeah we have kevin we already got him dirt bikes, what a [ __ ] weird [ __ ] i don't know dirt bikes, if you mean by, two wheel ones i think that would be a solid note, if you meet like quad bike ones i guess the explorer sort of fits that role no to the two wheels because it's hard to do
+> yeah we have kevin we already got him dirt bikes, what a [ __ ] weird [ __ ] I don't know dirt bikes, if you mean by, two wheel ones I think that would be a solid note, if you meet like quad bike ones I guess the explorer sort of fits that role no to the two wheels because it's hard to do